What Kind of Campers Do We Serve?

 Safety is Our Top Concern

-The safety of our campers and staff is of top priority at Summerland Camps.
+The safety of our campers is of top priority at Summerland Camps.
 Therefore, we cannot accept any camper with a known history of violence or physical aggression towards other young people.
 Therefore, if your child has ever been suspended or expelled for assaulting another child- or if they have ever been arrested for a physical assault, then we would not be the program best suited for their needs.

 Additionally, if your child is currently doing drugs or engages in drug-seeking behaviors, then we would not be the best program for your child nor would be able to accept them.
-Again, the safety of our other participants is paramount to us, and we cannot risk having a camper introducing contraband into our community or exposing our campers to higher level issues.
+Again, the safety of our other participants is paramount to us, and we cannot risk having a camper introducing contraband into our community or exposing our campers to higher-level issues.

 Our campers do need a reset in life, and we provide the perfect format for this.
 Most of our campers also benefit from education on how to establish goals, learning how to achieve those goals, in addition to learning and practicing skills and developing insight.
 We are not a psychiatric facility.
 We are a clinical camp program geared to get young people back on track so that they can handle the independence of college or living alone without oversight from parents.
 We are based on a University campus because many of our campers are college-bound, and most could benefit from learning self-regulation skills and developing insight.

 We define “self-regulation skills” as the ability to plan and control a daily routine.
 For example, if your current main goal in life is to graduate college, then what behaviors do you need to limit or do more of to achieve this goal?
-For our campers that might mean limiting video game playing to certain days and/or time frames, and also set aside structured blocks of time for studying and organization.
+For our campers that might mean limiting video game playing to certain days and/or time frames, and also setting aside structured blocks of time for studying and organization.
 Part of why we are so different is that we maintain this positive focus.
 We don’t dwell on the past, we focus on the future.

 The Technology Problem

 Technology has brought us many great advancements, but also many changes to our society that we have to adapt to.
 With any rapid shift, we as a society need to learn how to adjust.
 Because of the internet and handheld devices, we can communicate more effectively than ever before.
-But along with the easy access to communication and information came unlimited access to all types of entertainment: social media, gaming, TV and videos, bloggers, online pornography, and more.
+But along with easy access to communication and information came unlimited access to all types of entertainment: social media, gaming, TV and videos, bloggers, online pornography, and more.

-With may issues adolescents and teens exhibit, the tendency to withdraw is a major concern.
+With many issues adolescents and teens exhibit, the tendency to withdraw is a major concern.
 Autism spectrum, learning disabilities, depression, anxiety, poor social skills, problems at home, trauma, physical ailments, shyness, introversion, and so much more can result in a child withdrawing into a world of online distractions.
 Sometimes there are no co-occurring issues of prominence; the child has just favored digital distractions in real life and has now suffered consequences socially, academically, and with relationships at home.

 Below are some common co-occurring issues with screen time overuse.
 Some issues have contributed to screen-time overuse, others result from the act of overusing screen-based technology.
 Others seem to simply co-occur, increasing as screen time use grows.